What to Avoid

 Bottom’s Up!

-As far as health is concerned it’s often perceived that ‘a little bit of everything is good for you’, but surely there are limits to the meaning of ‘everything’?
+As far as health is concerned, it’s often perceived that a little bit of everything is good for you, but indeed there are limits to the meaning of ‘everything’?
 Can you go as far as to say that junk food, alcohol and even drugs are good for you so long as you have just the right amount?

 Alcohol is the most widely used drug in our society.
-It is easily available, most people never think of it as a drug and if it is consumed to excess it can have a very damaging effect on the human body.
-Alcohol plays a large part in modern society, being considered the best ‘ice-breaker’ around.
+It is readily available, most people never think of it as a drug, and if it is consumed to excess, it can have a very damaging effect on the human body.
+Alcohol plays a large part in modern society, being considered the best’ ice-breaker’ around.
 Alcohol boosts your confidence, your ego.
-Alcohol allows you to do things you wouldn’t dream of doing normally, alcohol takes rationality right out of the equation.
+Alcohol allows you to do things you wouldn’t dream of doing.
+Usually, alcohol takes rationality right out of the equation.
 But surely diminishing rationality is risky business?

-Alcohol is a sedative-depressant of the central nervous system, meaning it succeeds in slowing down your reactions and making things ‘a little hazy’ so to speak.
-Alcohol obstructs the livers ability to process fat leading to liver toxicity and disease and drinking alcohol on a regular basis can result in alcohol dependence and abuse.
+Alcohol is a sedative-depressant of the central nervous system, meaning it succeeds in slowing down your reactions and making things a little hazy,’ so to speak.
+However, alcohol obstructs the liver’s ability to process fat leading to liver toxicity and disease and drinking alcohol regularly can result in alcohol dependence and abuse.
 So how can you tell when you’re drinking too much?

 Some facts about alcohol: